shreyanshk/boottorrent/docs/architecture.rst

 * Other computers (clients) download from this central server and then start the operating system.

-The inclusion of this 'central server' creates problems identified below:
+The 'central server' creates problems identified below:

 * The performance of the server becomes a bottleneck.
+.. (atrent) cpu and network card "power" are upper bounded

 * Centralized nature of this server mean that it may not be able to scale to large clusters.
+.. (atrent) not clear, be more specific, otherwise it's the same as the first item

 BootTorrent is intended to help solve this problem with the help of distributed P2P data sharing technologies such as BitTorrent.
-It explores the idea of using these techniques to program clients to share data among themselves, reducing the need of a single server providing all the data.
-This, in effect makes the clients a provider of the data as well.
+It explores the idea of using these techniques to program clients to share data among themselves, reducing the need of a single server providing all the data to every node.
+This, in effect, promote the clients to data providers.
 In other words, the clients become 'peers' to each other in a large cluster of computers.

 ::